-- > ensure our recruitment process is inclusive and accessible - > communication and promoting vacancies - > offering an interview to disabled people who meet the minimum criteria for the job - > anticipating and providing reasonable adjustments as required - > supporting any existing employee who acquires a disability or long term - > supporting their health condition, enabling them to stay in work - > at least one activity that will make a difference for disabled people
+- ensure our recruitment process is inclusive and accessible - communication and promoting vacancies - > offering an interview to disabled people who meet the minimum criteria for the job - > anticipating and providing reasonable adjustments as required - > supporting any existing employee who acquires a disability or long term - > supporting their health condition, enabling them to stay in work - > at least one activity that will make a difference for disabled people

 The Trust has a number of mechanisms through which it communicates information to its employees.
 These include a weekly all user e-mail, weekly Team Talk, departmental meetings, ad hoc briefings, Twitter and Facebook accounts and personal letters.
 The method(s) used will be the most appropriate for the particular information to be conveyed but one or more methods will be used for all matters of importance.
 The Trust runs an Intranet providing information regarding the latest changes and developments as well as routine information.
-The Trust understands that not all clinical and support staff use electronic communication methods and managers are asked to make all staff aware of information communicated by electronic means.
+The Trust understands that not all clinical and support staff use electronic communicated by electronic means.
 In the last year Listening events have also taken place with the Chief Executive encouraging Staff to come and feedback their views.